bobaec/PERN-todo-list/README.md

 - npm
 - Postgresql: https://www.postgresql.org/download/

-There is an example video shown at the bottom of this README if you just want to functionality.
+There is an example video shown at the bottom of this README if you just want to see the functionality.

 How to run: